shawntabrizi/substrate-collectables-workshop/src/7/source/README.md

 }
 ```

-It sucks to keep repeating this about different parts of FRAME development, but the full power of the `Config` trait can only be understood once you have moved passed the basics.
+It sucks to keep repeating this about different parts of FRAME development, but the full power of the `Config` trait can only be understood once you have passed the basics.

 For now, we just want to focus on the basics.